- Arts and Design»

 The liquorice layer is complete

-Place the black roll onto the first red piece of roving
+Place the black roving onto the 1st layer of red roving

 Wrap the liquorice layer inside the first layer of red roving